phunanon/Epizeuxis/README.md

 `x->js` serialises its argument into a JSON string.
 Does not natively work with dictionaries.
 E.g. `(x->js [0 b 2]) => [0,"b",2]`

-The following operations evaluate all their arguments but…
-`val` returns its first argument;
-`do` returns its last argument.
+`print` and `println` prints its arguments concetanated as a string to the HTML transcript of the Epizeuxis REPL, either without or with a newline after it.

 **Other currently undocumented functions:**
-`if and or let recur ! def str println print map reduce when`
+`if and or let def recur str reduce when`